 The same way a professional lighting designer or director might “light” an actor a particular way to flatter their face, contouring palettes give you the power to use that same art of manipulating shadow and light to play up your best features.

 What used to be a secret of professional make-up artists has emerged as a DIY trend.
-To guarantee a positive result, you must know how to choose your shade and learn how to strategically apply the makeup in your palette.
+To achieve a positive result, you must know how to choose your shade and learn how to strategically apply the makeup in your palette.
 You will quickly figure out which type you prefer: cream or powder.
 Also, keep in mind that different face shapes call for slightly different contouring techniques.

 Contour palettes come in two main types: cream or powder.
 Which one is right for you is a matter your skin type and personal preference.
 Some find cream contour products easier to blend; others find the texture too thick to blend well.
 And, make no mistake - when it comes to using contour palettes, blending is pivotal.